PhD Program Requirements

 Systems Course Requirements—By the end of the fourth year, the student must complete at least two additional graduate-level systems courses with grades of B or better.
 These may include the non-starred entries of the systems breadth list or other advanced courses with permission of the systems faculty.

 - Approximately two weeks before the oral exam, the student is given a set of “take home” papers.

 - Approximately three hours before the oral exam, the student is given a written set of “morning questions.”

 - The area defense consists of an oral exam covering the area paper, the take home papers, the morning questions, and other area-related questions.
 The length of the exam is typically between 2 and 3 hours.

 Theory Course Requirements—By the end of the fourth year, the student must complete, each with a grade of B or better, CSC 484, CSC 486, and one additional non-starred course from the theory breadth list.

-A more detailed written description of the logistics of this process is available from the graduate coordinator or any theory faculty member.
+A more detailed written description of the logistics of this process is available from the PhD program coordinator or any theory faculty member.

 See PhD Thesis Proposal.